matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 response JSON.
 The recommended default expiration for completing the upload is 1 minute.

+##### Rate Limiting

-The server should also rate limit requests to create media.
-When combined with the maximum age for created media IDs, it effectively prevents spam by creating lots of unused ids.
+The server should rate limit requests to create media.

+The server should limit the number of concurrent *pending media uploads* a given user can have.
+A pending media upload is a created MXC URI that (a) is not expired (the `unused_expires_at` timestamp has not passed) and (b) the media has not yet been uploaded for.

+In both cases, the server should respond with `M_LIMIT_EXCEEDED` optionally providing details in the `error` field, but servers may wish to obscure the exact limits that are used and not provide such details.

 ##### Example response
 ```json